shazraz/Traffic-Sign-Classifier/writeup.md

 This augmentation allows us to extend the training set from an original size of 34799 images to 68490 images which is approximately a two-fold increase.

+It is worth mentioning that randomly augmenting the brightness of the image was also experimented with but this seemed to have a detrimental effect on the observed image quality.
+In particular, artifacts were observed in the image, therefore brightness augmentation was not done.

 3.1.2 Image Processing

 One the dataset is balanced, the images now need to be further processed before used for training.
 This image processing consists of a number of steps: